chih3997/BCI-final/README.md

 ### ii.
 Feature Extraction

+For time domain features, calculate Renyi Entropy of the EEG segments from 10 channels, includes FP1, Fz, F3, Cz, C3, T7, Pz, P3, Oz, O1.
+Since from the reference research, I found out that most of the rest brain activity are symmetry.

+For frequency domain features, perform FFT on data segments which are pre-filtered by the Hanning window and extract power from different frequency band, includes delta band (2 ~ 4 Hz), theta band (4 ~ 8 Hz), alpha band (8 ~ 13 Hz), beta band (13 ~ 30 Hz), and gamma band (30 ~ 45 Hz).

 ### iii.
 Classification
 I use SVM to classify the data.
 Also, the classification is done in different cases.
 List as below.